areflesh/fake_news/README.md

 |   Multi-Layer Perceptron    |  BOW |    0.99   |  0.99  |  0.99  | 0.9962 |
 |   Multi-Layer Perceptron    |  GloVE |   0.94   |  0.94  |  0.94  | 0.9703 |
 |   Transfromer |  Transfomer |   0.42   |  0.5  |  0.46 | 0.84 |

+While the Random Forest and Multi-Layer Perceptron models with TF-IDF and BOW features show high performance metrics, it’s important to note that these might not be the best choice for general application of this task.
+The data extraction for these features was focused on a specific time period and the keywords are homogeneous for this specific dataset.
+This means that the models might not perform as well when applied to different datasets or time periods.

+The GloVe feature, on the other hand, takes into account context and semantic meaning, making it a more versatile choice.
+The Random Forest and Multi-Layer Perceptron models with GloVe features show slightly lower performance metrics compared to TF-IDF and BOW, but they might provide more reliable and generalizable results across different data.

+The Transformer model with Transformer features shows significantly lower performance metrics.
+This could be due to underfitting, possibly caused by limitations on resources.
+It might be beneficial to explore ways to optimize the Transformer model, such as adjusting the model complexity or increasing the training time, to improve its performance.

+In conclusion, while TF-IDF and BOW feature engineering methods show high performance for this specific dataset, they might not be the best choice for general application.
+The GloVe feature engineering method, which takes into account context and semantic meaning, might be a better choice for tasks requiring general application.
+The Transformer model needs further optimization to improve its performance.
+As always, it’s important to consider the specific requirements and constraints of your task when choosing a model and feature engineering method.
+Based on metric comparisons, utilizing MLP with GloVe feature engineering appears to be the best solution, considering factors such as deadlines, computational resources, and available data.